REGULATIONS GOVERNING THE USE OF SECLUSION AND RESTRAINT IN PUBLIC ELEMENTARY AND SECONDARY SCHOOLS IN VIRGINIA

 3. Use of aversive stimuli.

-4. Use of restraint or seclusion in any manner that restricts a student's breathing or harms the student.
+[ 5.
+Use of seclusion that restricts a student's breathing or harms the student. ]

-7. Use of seclusion rooms or freestanding units not meeting the standards set forth in these regulations.
+rooms or freestanding units not meeting the standards set forth in this

 8VAC20-750-40.
 Use of physical restraint and seclusion.

 A. Nothing in this chapter shall be construed to require a school division to employ physical restraint or seclusion in its schools.
-School divisions electing to use physical restraint and seclusion shall comply with the requirements of these regulations.
+School divisions electing to use physical restraint and seclusion shall comply with the requirements of this chapter.

-4. obtain possession of controlled substances or paraphernalia which are upon the person of the student or within the student's control; or
+4. Obtain possession of controlled substances or paraphernalia that are upon the person of the student or within the student's control; or

 C. Physical restraint and seclusion shall be discontinued as soon as the imminent risk of serious physical harm or injury to self or others presented by the emergency situation has dissipated.